AWS EC2 Troubleshooting

 7. You have a Linux EC2 web server instance running inside a VPC.
 The instance is in a public subnet and has an EIP associated with it so you can connect to it over the Internet via HTTP or SSH.
 The instance was also fully accessible when you last logged in via SSH and was also serving web requests on port 80.
 Now you are not able to SSH into the host nor does it respond to web requests on port 80, that were working fine last time you checked.
 You have double-checked that all networking configuration parameters (security groups route tables, IGW, EIP.
 NACLs etc.) are properly configured and you haven’t made any changes to those anyway since you were last able to reach the Instance).
 You look at the EC2 console and notice that system status check shows “impaired.”
 Which should be your next step in troubleshooting and attempting to get the instance back to a healthy state so that you can log in again?

-1. Stop and start the instance so that it will be able to be redeployed on a healthy host system that most likely will fix the “impaired” system status (for system status check impaired status you need Stop Start for EBS and terminate and relaunch for Instance store)
+1. Stop and start the instance so that it will be able to be redeployed on a healthy host system that most likely will fix the “impaired” system status (for system status check impaired status you need Stop Start for EBS and terminate and relaunch for Instance store.
+Note: Simplified Automatic Recovery may also handle this automatically on supported instance types.)

 2. Reboot your instance so that the operating system will have a chance to boot in a clean healthy state that most likely will fix the ‘impaired” system status